 Our Day at Chessington World of Adventures

 We have had lots of lovely things to celebrate recently which means we’ve been lucky enough to head to some lovely places and have some great family days out.
 One of which being Mini Kat’s 6th Birthday.
 I honestly can not believe she is 6 now, it’s gone so fast.
 She had a fantastic birthday with a party and a trip to Chessington World of Adventures with the family which was so much fun, if a little busy.
 We are quite lucky that it’s only just over an hour away from us so it didn’t take too long to arrive.
+Now Evie is getting older I’d love a chance to take her to Thorpe Park.
+Pink Oddy has a great place on why Thorpe Park is perfect on a hot day.

 A group of us headed up with our two for one entry tickets thanks to a lot of Krave cereal over the last few weeks but it was so worth it to get six of us in the park for £138 which is a massive saving.
 You can, of course, take advantage of the online savings however we weren’t sure if we would make it until the last minute so advance tickets just weren’t an option for us.